-The official budget was prepared for adoption for all Governmental Fund Types legally required to adopt a budget (General Funds, Food Service Fund, and Debt Service Fund).
+The official budget was prepared for adoption for all Governmental Fund Types.
 The budget was prepared in accordance with accounting practices generally accepted in the United States of America.
-The following procedures are followed in establishing the budgetary data:
+The following procedures are followed in establishing the budgetary data.:

 - a.
-Prior to August 20 of the preceding fiscal year, the District prepares a budget for the next succeeding fiscal year.
+Prior to August 21 of the preceding fiscal year, the District prepares a budget for the next succeeding fiscal year.
 The operating budget includes proposed expenditures and the means of financing them. - b.
 A meeting of the Board is then called for the purpose of adopting the proposed budget after ten days' public notice of the meeting has been given. - c.
 Prior to the beginning of the fiscal year, the budget is legally enacted through passage of a resolution by the Board.